-The global animal blood plasma products and derivatives market is segmented as follows:
+The animal blood plasma products and derivatives is segmented based on:

 - Serum Albumin